dantudose/Sparrow/README.md

 #### Tutorials

-Most tutorials are available <a href="https://clkdiv8.com/wiki/doku.php/tutorials">here</a>.
+Most tutorials for using the on-board sensors or radio are available <a href="https://clkdiv8.com/wiki/doku.php/tutorials">here</a>.

 #### Bootloader
 The board comes pre-loaded with a bootloader.
-If you need to re-write it, connect an AVR-ISP or JTAG to the corresponding port and burn the <a href="https://github.com/dantudose/Sparrow/blob/main/Node/bin/">bootloader</a> .hex file with _atmega128rfa1_ as a target and the following fuse settings:
+Should you need to re-write it, connect an AVR-ISP or JTAG to the corresponding port and burn the <a href="https://github.com/dantudose/Sparrow/blob/main/Node/bin/">bootloader</a> .hex file with _atmega128rfa1_ as a target and the following fuse settings:

 <table>
 <thead>